No Adverse Effects Reported in Patients with Spine Stimulators Treated with Chiropractic Spinal Manipulation

 National guidelines suggest that we all

 get 150 minutes of exercise a week.
-Only 52% of us Burlington and Hamilton non-back
+How many of us

-pain folks do this!
+Burlington and Hamilton folks do?
+Just 52%!
 Sadly, even fewer - just 26% - post-back surgery

 patients do this.
 It is shown that